OSHA Certification

 What Is OSHA Certification?

 OSHA — that's the Occupational Safety and Health Administration — offers training programs designed to educate workers and employers about workplace safety.
 The most common ones are the 10-hour and 30-hour courses.
-In real terms, these aren't exams.
+These aren't exams.
 There's no multiple-choice quiz at the end.
 Instead, you sit through a series of classes, learn about hazard communication, emergency procedures, and specific safety protocols, and then you get something out of it.

 When you complete one of these courses, you're issued an OSHA certification.
-That certification is your official recognition that you've gone through the training.
+Because of that, that certification is your official recognition that you've gone through the training.
 It's proof that you understand the basics of workplace safety, whether you're in construction, general industry, or maritime operations.

 But here's where the confusion starts.
-After you finish, you might get two things: a certificate and a card.
-Still, or maybe just one.
+Or maybe just one.
+That said, after you finish, you might get two things: a certificate and a card.
 Or maybe they're combined.
 And that's where people start asking, "Wait, which one do I actually need?

 The Two Pieces: Certificate vs. Card

 Let's get technical here.
-The certificate is the full document.
-It's usually printed on heavier paper, has your name, the course you took, the date of completion, and sometimes even the instructor's signature.
-Practically speaking, it's the official record.
+On the flip side, the certificate is the full document.
+On top of that, it's usually printed on heavier paper, has your name, the course you took, the date of completion, and sometimes even the instructor's signature.
+It's the official record.
 If you need to prove to an insurance company or a client that you've completed the training, that certificate is your golden ticket.

 But here's what most people miss: the card is just a summary.
 The certificate is the real deal.